hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

 page_title: "Mesh Gateways - Kubernetes (beta)"
 sidebar_current: "docs-platform-k8s-mesh-gateways"
 description: |-
-    How to configure Connect Mesh Gateways in Kubernetes.
+    This documentation describes how to configure Connect Mesh Gateways in Kubernetes.
 ---

 # Mesh Gateways on Kubernetes <sup>(beta)</sup>

 Mesh gateways enable routing of Connect traffic between different Consul datacenters.
-See [Mesh Gateways](/docs/connect/mesh_gateways.html) for more details.
+See [Mesh Gateways](/docs/connect/mesh_gateway.html) for more details.

 To deploy Gateways in Kubernetes, use our [consul-helm](/docs/platform/k8s/helm.html) chart.

 ## Usage
-There are many configuration options for gateways nested under the `meshGateway` key of the consul-helm chart:
+There are many configuration options for gateways nested under the [`meshGateway`](/docs/platform/k8s/helm.html#v-meshgateway) key of the consul-helm chart:

 ```yaml